ktorio/ktor-klip/proposals/0001-dependency-injection.md

    that are not already declared.
 This transitive instantiation will be possible to be overridden through another function `(KParameter) -> ResolutionStrategy` where resolution strategy can be either `CREATE` or `RESOLVE`.
 3. **Constructor selection:** we'll provide another standard annotation for marking the injection constructor `@Inject` when there are multiple to choose from.
-In the absense of a marker annotation, the platform will default to naively choosing the first viable constructor.
+In the absence of a marker annotation, the platform will default to naively choosing the first viable constructor.
 This can be overridden with another function with the signature `(KClass<T>) -> Collection<KFunction<T>>`.